pantheon-systems/documentation/source/content/guides/integrated-composer.md

 ### Creating a New Multidev or Deploying to an Environment Results in an Empty Site

 You must manually allow any plugin that acts on the code base of your site in your  `composer.json` file.
-This is a Composer 2.2 requirement that provides an additional layer of security.
-Sites that were working previously will now have builds that fail because of this new requirement.
+This is a Composer 2.2 requirement introduced on July 1, 2022 that provides an additional layer of security.
+Sites that were working previously will have builds that fail because of this new requirement.
 Failed builds can arise as a broken environment or as unreflected code changes after a commit.

 Read more about this security requirement on [Composer's Documentation](https://getcomposer.org/doc/06-config.md#allow-plugins)